-Lulworth Castle Wedding Photographs with Kat & JP
+Lulworth Castle Documentary Wedding Photographs in Dorset

-Lulworth Castle Wedding Morning Bridal Photographs
+Wedding Morning Bridal Preparation Photographs

 I joined Kat and her beautiful bridesmaids on the wedding morning in Bishops Hotel (now Rudds Hotel) in Lulworth Cove.

-As the girl’s hair and makeup was styled by Amazing Face (one of our recommended wedding suppliers) I noticed the bridesmaids’ dresses hanging in the window.
+As the girl’s hair and makeup were styled by Amazing Face (one of our recommended wedding suppliers) I noticed the bridesmaids’ dresses hanging in the window.
 Three different types of dress in three different shades of yellow.

-With blue flowers in her hair Kat surprised us all with her custom-made, one of a kind wedding dress with cape to match.
+With blue flowers in her hair, Kat surprised us all with her custom-made, one of a kind wedding dress with a cape to match.
 Supplied by the talent that is Faith Caton-Barber.
 If anyone could get away with wearing a wedding cape it was Kat She looked simply stunning for her Lulworth Castle wedding.

-Lulworth Castle Wedding Morning Groom Photographs
+Wedding Morning Groom Preparation Photos

-Meanwhile Murray joined JP and the chaps over at The Limestone Hotel in West Lulworth.
-After his morning run by the sea JP was looking particularly dapper.
+Meanwhile, Murray joined JP and the chaps over at The Limestone Hotel in West Lulworth.
+After his morning run by the sea, JP was looking particularly dapper.

 The chaps all donned their matching yellow ties.
-After taking the obligatory selfies and filling up their hip flasks (a lovely gift from JP) with Glenmorangie headed to The Weld Arms for a well deserved pint.
+After taking the obligatory selfies and filling up their hip flasks (a lovely gift from JP) with Glenmorangie headed to The Weld Arms for a well-deserved pint.

 Again, even before the day had started there was such an incredibly happy buzz in the air.
-Wedding guests joined the chaps in the sun drenched beer garden.
+Wedding guests joined the chaps in the sun-drenched beer garden.
 Shortly they followed them on the short walk to St Andrews Church, sat in the shadow of Lulworth Castle itself.

 Lulworth Castle Church Wedding Ceremony Photographs

 St Andrews church is a gorgeous stone built rural church designed by Thomas Hardy in the grounds of Lulworth Castle.
 It is surrounded by the green rolling hills of the Dorset countryside.
-Kat and JP (or Kitty and Fox as they were known to their friends) had organised a hand drawn service program.
+Kat and JP (or Kitty and Fox as they were known to their friends) had organised a hand-drawn service program.

 Completely filled with wedding guests the church was home to Kat and JP’s wedding service.
-Hymns sung from the bottom of the lungs and an acoustic guitar accompanying the signing of the register.
+Hymns were sung from the bottom of the lungs and an acoustic guitar accompanying the signing of the register.

 The ‘huggable vicar’ led the congregation through laughter and tears.
-I have to admit that it is the first time I have seen a couple literally ‘jump for joy’ on the way out of church.
+I have to admit that it is the first time I have seen a couple literally ‘jump for joy’ on the way out of the church.

 After emerging into a shower of multi coloured confetti a (surprise) Scottish piper loudly emerged as if from nowhere.
 He led the guests from the church garden across the way to the amazing wedding venue that is Lulworth Castle.

-Lulworth Castle Wedding Reception Photographs
+Lulworth Castle Wedding Reception at Dorset Castle Wedding Venue

 Now Kat and JP must have spent a massive amount of time and energy not only planning but also implementing the plans for the wedding.
 All credit to Polly and her team from Blue Bay Events who put together not only the logistics but the hundreds of personal touches required to make Kat and JP’s wedding as truly unique as it was.